vujicictijana/GCRFs_Library/README.md

 In Eclipse: right click on the project, then Build Path > Configure Build Path > Add JARs or Add External JARs, and choose jars
 In NetBeans: right click on the project, then Properties > Libraries > Add JAR/Folder, and choose jars

-See the <a href="http://htmlpreview.github.io/?https://github.com/vujicictijana/Library/blob/master/Library/api/index.html">GCRFs Library API documentation</a> for more.
+See the <a href="http://gcrfs-tool.com/api/">GCRFs Library documentation</a> for more.

 <a id="q" class="anchor" aria-hidden="true" href="#q"></a>
 Quickstart tutorial